gradle/gradle/design-docs/play-support.md

 - No dependencies, other than Scala version and Play version.
 - Can build from Java or Scala or both.
 - App is not usable without routes provided by later story.
+- Uses a hard-coded Play version.

 ### Story: Build author declares target Play platform

 - Provide a DSL to declare the target Play platform for a Play application.
 - Implies Scala version and Java version?
 - Should also be able to attach to a JVM library, to create a Play library.
-- Should be visible in components report and dependencies reports.
+- Play version should be visible in components report and dependencies reports.

 #### Test cases